 A program for Research Experience for Teachers from schools in the Delaware Valley was started in 1999.
-Teachers spend 6 weeks working on an individual research project under the supervision of a graduate student or post-doctoral fellow in the laboratory of an LRSM -associated faculty member.
-At the end of the program the teacher must make an oral presentation of his/her findings and also submit a research paper before leaving the program.
+Teachers spend 6 weeks working with a graduate student or post-doctoral fellow in the laboratory of an LRSM-associated faculty member, helping that research group translate their work into understandable concepts for younger audiences.

 Mark Licurse, Director of Education

 Laboratory for Research on the Structure of Matter

 Fax (215) 898-8296